8 Mistakes Fast Food Restaurant owners are making in their Commercial Digital Menu Boards

 3. Visual noise.

-Don’t be tempted to fill your digital menu with loads and loads of content.
-If it is to difficult to read or takes too long to comprehend your customers will become bored, lose interest and walk away.
+Don’t be tempted to fill your menu screen with loads and loads of content.
+If it is too difficult to read or takes too long to comprehend your customers will become bored, lose interest and walk away.
 Remember, you are a quick service provider so make sure customers can understand and decide your offers as quickly and efficiently as you serve food.

 4. It’s all about the content.